lelou6666/nimbus-docs/phantom/buildingadecisionengine.rst

-Our decision engine will use the hello-phantom.gz image, will use the "phantomkey" SSH key, will use an "m1.small" image,  will start a maximum of 4 vms per cloud, and will launch VMs on both hotel and sierra.
+Our decision engine will use the hello-phantom.gz image, will use the "phantomkey" SSH key, will use an "m1.small" image,  will start a maximum of 4 VMs per cloud, and will launch VMs on both hotel and sierra.

 Next, we create our connection to Phantom.
 We pull out the hostname and port from our phantom URL, then construct our connection to Phantom.